Gottiee/Extract-Git-Src-Code/README.md

 # Extract-Git-Src-Code

-Extract Git Source code is a tool which download the .git folder of a given URL and recompose the source code.
+Extract Git Source code is a tool which download the .git folder from a given URL and recompose the source code.

 :warning: Directory listing should be activated